 Tourism at Dracula’s castle

-This is Bran Castle, world famous as Dracula’s castle – which it wasn’t really, but I’ll get to that later – and a very popular tourist attraction.
+This is Bran Castle, in Transylvania, Romania, world famous as Dracula’s castle – which it wasn’t really, but I’ll get to that later – and a very popular tourist attraction.

 Except Bran Castle.
-When we visited, the town below the castle was overrun with cars and tour buses.
+When we visited at the end of July in 2017, the town below the castle was overrun with cars and tour buses.
 Getting to the castle entrance involved passing through an entire marketplace overflowing with wares ranging from tacky souvenirs – pretty much everything with a vampire printed on it – to tasteful items like local crafts.
 After paying more than we paid for any other admission fee on this trip, we followed the crowds up to and into Dracula’s castle.

 Bran Castle and Dracula